belle2/basf2/online_book/basf2/introduction.rst

 .. are needed to reconstruct and process data.

 ..
 The **run database** collects data about specific runs (the luminosity, if all
-..
-Subdetectors were working, etc)
+.. subdetectors were working, etc)

 .. seealso:: :ref:`conditionsdb_overview`